 This is especially important when you are assessing chains and bangles.
 Generally gold and silver are heavier metals than their fake counterparts like brass and pewter.
 If you find a thicker gold chain that feels much lighter than a similar gold chain you have, the chain is likely fake or hollow gold.

 Fake chains feel fake.
 Solid gold jewelry is very smooth, heavy and consistent throughout.
 For instance, if you have a gold colored chain that has a darker color or even a silvery color showing through on parts that see heavy wear, this is likely a gold plated chain and not very valuable.
 When solid gold or platinum jewelry wears down, the part showing through should still be the same color.
 This is not the case for white gold.

 Tip: When determining the value of chains, the longer and heavier your gold or platinum jewelry is, generally the more valuable it is.

 Some higher quality costume jewelry uses prongs just like in fine jewelry, but a lot of the stones are glued into place.

 If you have a cameo brooch that looks like it is glued into the setting with no prongs holding it in, this is likely costume jewelry and not valuable.
-Fine jewelry will be very finely crafted with each stone set in an intricate bezel or prong setting, with pearls being one of the only exceptions.
+Fine jewelry will be well crafted, with each stone set in an intricate bezel or prong setting, pearls being one of the only exceptions.

 Tip: Vintage costume jewelry that has a lot of brilliant stones all set with prongs can be very valuable.
 These pieces can sometimes be as valuable as pieces of fine jewelry.
 It is important to be sure the piece is vintage, in good shape, and has a lot of brightly colored clean stones all set with prongs.